aathijmuthu/League-of-Legends-Modeling/README.md

 $$

 This framework allows us to determine if there is a statistically significant difference in the performance of mid laners compared to top laners.

+Our observed difference (mean of mid performance - mean of top performance) was 6.386495228223918.
+But, we need to run a permutation test in order to conclude how statistically significant this value is.

+## Permutation Test for Statistical Significance

+To assess the statistical significance of the observed results, we performed a **permutation test**:

+1. **Shuffling Position Labels**: The position labels were randomly shuffled to break any association between the features and the target variable (position).
+2. **Recomputation of Mean Difference**: For each shuffle, we recomputed the mean difference between the predicted and actual values.
+3. **Repetitions**: The process was repeated **10,000 times** to generate a distribution of mean differences under the null hypothesis.
+4. **P-value Calculation**: The **p-value** was computed by comparing the observed mean difference to the distribution of mean differences generated through permutation.

+This process allowed us to determine whether the observed result was statistically significant or could have occurred by chance.